RTEMS/rtems-docs/eng/coding-formatting.md

 ```

 Note that each expression that resolves to a boolean goes on its own line.
-Where you place the boolean operator is a matter of choice.
+The binary operator goes on the end of the line, before the line break.

 When a line is long because of a comment at the end, move the comment to
 just before the line, for example